 Use the Debugger to step through code, set watches and breakpoints, live edit your code and inspect your caches.
 Test and troubleshoot your code by:

-- Browsing and searching all the code files that are currently loaded
+- Browsing and searching code from your loaded source files

 - Controlling the execution flow as you step through your code